Digital-Business-Council/Digital-Capability-Locator/docs/Epic002.md

 In addition to the general QoS requirements outlined in the DCL Quality of Service Requirements document, the following apply to this EPIC and its sub-ordinate User Stories:

 - **Standards Conformance**:
-	- Australian Government’s Digital Service Standard and API Implementation Guide.
+	- Australian Governmentâ€™s Digital Service Standard and API Implementation Guide.
-	- <insert reference to IEFT HTTP RFC>
+	- *insert reference to IEFT HTTP RFC*

 [1]:https://github.com/Digital-Business-Council/Digital-Capability-Locator/blob/master/Requirements/Introduction.md#22--description-of-actors